LeoVelosa/COVID19-Dashboard/README.md

 ### Moderna
 This is a page.
 More specifically, it hosts this link: https://www.cdc.gov/coronavirus/2019-ncov/vaccines/different-vaccines/Moderna.html.
 As with all pages, it is on the Nav bar.
 ### Nav
 A menu bar which hosts links to all other pages, so you can go between pages.
-Commonly refered to as the Nav bar.
+Commonly referred to as the Nav bar.
 ### Pfizer
 This is a page.
 More specifically, it hosts this link: https://www.cdc.gov/coronavirus/2019-ncov/vaccines/different-vaccines/Pfizer-BioNTech.html.
 As with all pages, it is on the Nav bar.
 ### Publications